Can You Get Evicted for Not Having Renters Insurance?

 Can My Landlord Evict Me for Not Having Renters Insurance?

-Yes, your landlord can legally evict you for not having renters insurance, but only if it’s clearly stated as a requirement in your lease.
-In this case, failing to maintain coverage may be considered a breach of contract, just like missing rent payments or breaking other parts of your lease.
-Not every landlord enforces this requirement, but some will start eviction proceedings if you keep ignoring it or can't show you have coverage.
+Your landlord can evict you for not having renters insurance if it's required in your lease agreement.
+This violation is treated the same as missing rent payments or having unauthorized pets.
+While not every landlord enforces this requirement, some will start eviction proceedings if you ignore it or can't prove coverage.

 mglogo icon